 Family therapy programs typically involve individual, couples, and group sessions where clients and their families learn communication skills, healthy coping strategies, and other tools for managing cravings and preventing relapse.

 Individual therapy helps individuals identify and address underlying causes of their substance use disorders.
-Clients work one-on-one with a trained therapist to understand how their environment, thoughts, emotions, and behaviors may be contributing to their addiction.
+Clients work one-on-one with a trained therapist or counselor to understand how their environment, thoughts, emotions, and behaviors may be contributing to their addiction.

 Group therapy helps individuals understand and address their substance use disorders in a supportive, nonjudgmental setting.
 Participants learn new skills for managing cravings and preventing relapse, and develop better communication and problem-solving strategies.